Sometimes you can end up in the right place at the right time.

 When I get more than five minutes on a QWERTY keyboard again*, I’m going to change some titles and move files around so the categories are a little more predictable and meaningful.

-You might have come here for a music blog and found a middle-aged man, wringing his hands over the cruel world in which he tries to make his way, with a pure-ish heart (mostly harmless) and the best of the good intentions and yet…
+You might have come here for a music blog and found a middle-aged man, wringing his hands over the cruel world in which he make his way, with a pure-ish heart (mostly harmless) and the best of the good intentions.

-So, this page will soon have a new name and my brooding, insightful, musings on the vagaries of existence are going to where all self-indulgent dross lives: Tumblr!
+So my brooding, insightful, musings on the vagaries of existence are going to where all self-indulgent dross lives: Tumblr!
+[That was the plan.]

-By way of a hopeful transition, I want to share this insight and affirmation I had at 3.30am on Tuesday morning (yikes, what date?
+By way of a hopeful transition, I share this insight I had at 3.30am on Tuesday morning (yikes, what date?
 Tuesday 5 February 2013, maybe?) on Cronulla Beach.

-I’d woken in the night, afflicted by niggling self-doubts, and all those myriad concerns that come with the satisfying of the basics of good old Maszlo and the bottom tier of his triangle.
+I’d woken in the night, afflicted by niggling self-doubts, and all those concerns that come with the struggle to satisfying the basics of good old Maszlo and the bottom tier of his triangle.

-I’d given away any thought of more sleep that early morning, and was driving towards a 24hr NSW Clubs premises for a cup of coffee, bright lights, and whatever sport was on televisual offer.
+I’d given away any thought of more sleep that early morning, and was driving towards a 24hr club for a cup of coffee, bright lights, and whatever sport was on TV.

-And I turned YIGgy the Econo-Battle Van around and headed down to Cronulla Beach, the scene of an existential incident from last week I’m still processing.
-(Keywords: tweeds off, diving through the surface after fast-disappearing 15 year old Chinese national.
-With the help of his Dad who finally sensed the danger, young “Peach” started Year 11 in the Shire the next day.)
+Diving through the water’s surface after a fast-disappearing 15 year old Chinese national.
+With the help of his Dad who finally sensed the danger, we got to him, and the young bloke started Year 11 in the Shire the next day.

-I was getting out of the van in the dark, thinking about the cruel intent that lurks in the hearts of some men and women, and FFS why ARE people so unkind?
+I was getting out of the van in the dark, thinking about the cruelness of some, and FFS why ARE people so unkind?

 And the crashing of the surf meant I didn’t hear two young people approach, and I looked up only in time to see their silhouetted figures almost upon me.